-The Queen Anne's County Local Management Board (LMB) is dedicated to the health and well-being of our children, the families who raise them, and the communities that support their growth.
+The Queen Anne's County Community Partnerships for Children and Families (LMB) is dedicated to the health and well-being of our children, the families who raise them, and the communities that support their growth.
 It is our mission to promote a safe, healthy and stable environment for all of Queen Anne's County children and families by achieving a comprehensive system of education, health and human services whose effectiveness and responsiveness addresses the needs of children and families through public and private interagency collaboration.
 Further, the COVID-19 pandemic has changed the environment of child care more than any other phenomenon in our State.
 There is a new normal of child care operations that can be measured in terms of before and after the pandemic.
-Today, daily child care operations include increased health and hygiene measures such as wearing masks, conducting temperature checks, frequent hand-washing, ongoing sanitation, and practicing social distancing.
-In accordance with recent Maryland guidelines in "Maryland Together: Maryland's Recovery Plan for Child Care" there are new requirements that will be phased in as child care returns.
-"Reduced capacity for child care facilities will need to be in place with gradual transitions to maximum licensing capacity standards when safe.
+Today, daily child care operations may include increased health and hygiene measures such as wearing masks, conducting temperature checks, frequent hand-washing, on-going sanitation, and practicing social distancing.
+In accordance with recent Maryland guidelines in "Maryland Together: Maryland's Recovery Plan for Child Care" there are new requirements that will be phased in as child care returns, "Reduced capacity for child care facilities will need to be in place with gradual transitions to maximum licensing capacity standards when safe.
 Group sizes must be kept small and isolated from others in the centers.
 Common areas should be avoided, and enhanced health and safety practices should be taken when children are dropped off and picked up and during snack time.
 Thorough disinfecting and cleaning must occur between shifts.
-Consideration must be made to meet the needs of children receiving early intervention and special education services.
+Considerations must be made to meet the needs of children receiving early intervention and special education services.
 Self-care for staff should be prioritized.
 Considerations and adjustments in parental involvement will be needed, while still maintaining strong relationships."

 Providing strong activities and programming during Out of School Time has long been a priority of the LMB.
-Therefore, we are very appreciative of the Queen Anne's County Commission for providing \$100,000 in their fiscal year 2020 budget to fund additional out of school time activities.
-We are also appreciative for the help of the Queen Anne's County Out of School Time Coordinator in supporting this process.
-It is our desire to make sure that these funds are spent on projects that fill current unmet needs in the County and through data prove that children are better off because of the services they provided.
+Therefore, we are very appreciative of the Queen Anne's County Commission for providing (TBD) \$100,000 in their fiscal year 2024 budget to fund additional Out of School Time activities.
+It is the desire of the Out of School Time Committee to make sure that these funds are spent on projects that fill current unmet needs in the County and through data prove that children are better off because of the services they provided.

 The LMB serves as the primary structure for the county to develop and maintain an effective and efficient system of services for children, adolescents and families.
 Emphasis is placed on prevention, early intervention and community-based services.
 Priority is given to children and families most at-risk.
 The Partnership primarily assesses, plans, coordinates, monitors and evaluates.
-It does not function as a direct service provider.
+The LMB does not function as a direct service provider.
 Responsibilities include, but are not limited to, the following:

-- 1. Creating a vision and strategic plan for the roles of local government and public/private child/family serving agencies to achieve our mission; - Collaborating/contracting with child/family agencies to implement and annually update our strategic plan; - 3.
+- 1. Creating a vision and strategic plan for the roles of local government and public/private child/family serving agencies to achieve our mission; - 2.
+Collaborating/contracting with child/family agencies to implement and annually update our strategic plan; - 3.
 Maximizing the acquisition and utilization of all public and private funding sources and other resources; - 4.
 Facilitating interagency project/program planning and outcome measures to evaluate service effectiveness and to address gaps in services; - 5.
-Meeting the expectations of the Community Partnership Agreement between the State and the Partnership.
+Meeting the expectations of the Community Partnership Agreement between the State and the Local Management Board.